smikhalevski/single-module-instance-webpack-plugin/README.md

 # Single Module Instance Webpack Plugin

+At runtime webpacked module can be initialized more than once which is expected behavior on Node.
+This hurts a lot if you are used to RequireJS and thus may cause unexpected singleton collisions.
-Even after deduplication module can be initialized more than once which can cause unexpected consequences.
-Adding this plugin along with `DedupePlugin` would case `require` to serve only only instance of each requested module.
+Adding this plugin along with `DedupePlugin` would force `require` to serve only one instance of each requested module.

-Add `SingleModuleInstancePlugin` instance to `webpack.config.js`.
+Just add `SingleModuleInstancePlugin` instance to `webpack.config.js`:

 ``` js
 var SingleModuleInstancePlugin = require('single-module-instance-webpack-plugin');